Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm

 \section{Conclusion}

-In conclusion, we have introduced the assignment-rerouting-ordering (aro) algorithm and shown that it outperforms our baseline reconfiguration algorithm, which is a typical assignment-based algorithm, both in the absence and the presence of loss by exactly minimizing the total number of displacement operations, while reducing the number of displaced atoms and restricting the number of transfer operations to strictly two (one extraction and one implantation operation per EDI cycle).
+We have introduced the assignment-rerouting-ordering (aro) algorithm and shown that it outperforms the baseline reconfiguration algorithm, which is a typical assignment-based algorithm, both in the absence and the presence of loss.
+The aro algorithm exactly minimizes the total number of displacement operations, while reducing the number of displaced atoms and restricting the number of transfer operations to strictly two (one extraction and one implantation operation per EDI cycle).

 Further gains in performance could possibly be achieved by trading off an increase in displacement operations for a decrease in transfer operations.
 As we have seen, to minimize the total number of displacement operations, the baseline reconfiguration algorithm needs to displace nearly all atoms, including those that are already located in the target region of the trap array.
 Reducing the number of displaced atoms would reduce the number of transfer operations.
-This reduction could be achieved by imposing the constraint that a subset of the atoms located in the target region remain idle.
-This subset could be selected at random, searched over, or identified based on heuristics, e.g., fixing atoms located near the geometric center of the target configuration to minimize their corruption, as they are the most costly to replace.
-Alternatively, the distance-preserving rerouting algorithm can be substituted for the distance-increasing rerouting subroutine, which was designed to express the aforementioned trade-off between displacement operations and transfer operations.
+One way to reduce the number of displaced atoms is to impose the constraint that a subset of the atoms located in the target region are fixed in place, i.e., the traps containing them remain idle.
+This subset could be selected at random, searched over, or identified based on heuristics, e.g., fixing in place atoms located near the geometric center of the target configuration to minimize their corruption, as they are the most costly to replace.
+Another approach is to replace the distance-preserving rerouting subroutine with the distance-increasing rerouting subroutine; as the latter subroutine was designed to trade off an increase in displacement operations for a decrease in transfer operations.

-In this paper, we have alluded to the reliance on adaptive algorithms as another avenue for improving operational performance.
-The use of adaptive algorithms entails running different reconfiguration algorithms in each reconfiguration cycle, such that the choice of the algorithm to execute is possibly dependent on the measured atom configuration.
-Deploying adaptive algorithms requires quantifying the performance of the algorithms at our disposal in terms of how the atoms are distributed in the initial configuration.
-This will in turn make it possible to come up with a measure of the performance of the algorithms for a given configuration of atoms.
+We have alluded to the possibility of using adaptive algorithms to further improve operational performance.
+By adaptive algorithms, we mean running different reconfiguration algorithms in each reconfiguration cycle, such that the choice of which algorithm to execute is possibly dependent on the measured atom configuration.
+Deploying adaptive algorithms requires quantifying the performance of the algorithms in terms of how the atoms are distributed in the initial configuration.